ccdxc/sw/iota/test/venice/Readme.md

 docker exec -it <pensando-user-id>_rund bash
 ```

 once you are in the rund container, you can rebuild venice or naples images and run the IOTA venice tests in `iota/test/venice/testsuites/` directory using standard `go test` command.
+Both `iota/test/venice/iotadev` and `iota/test/venice/hwtest/hwtestdev` have a convinient `make test` target to run all tests on NaplesSim setup of NaplesHW setup.

 If you want to login to the testbed, rund container contains the test topology file called `/warmd.json`. you can do `
 `cat /warmd.json | python -mjson.tool` to look at the contents of it.
 The "NodeMgmtIP" field in each node contains the ip address of the VM.